matt-gardner/util/README.md

 # Change log

+## Version 1.2.3:

+- Use trove for immutable dictionaries, trying to further decrease memory usage and increase speed.

+- Trying to get more efficient parsing of large files.
+Now you can read integers from a TSV file without creating a ton of intermediate strings.

 ## Version 1.2.2:

 - Improved the Index/Dictionary API, so you can have a non-mutable (and thus much more efficient)